ambrisolla/rundeck-servicenow-plugin/README.md

 This plugin can be used in a Rundeck workflow to create and close a Service Now change.

 ## Features
-- Open a Service Now change;
+- Open a Service Now Change;
 - Close a Service Now Change;

 ## Requirements